Panic Attack Treatment & Relief

 Cheryl Zandt

-Cheryl Zandt is a compassionate and highly experienced Licensed Professional Counselor providing online therapy to individuals and couples across Virginia and Washington DC.
-With a warm, down-to-earth approach, Cheryl helps clients navigate anxiety, burnout, relationship challenges, and life transitions.
-She creates a supportive space where clients can feel heard, understood, and empowered to make meaningful changes.
+Cheryl Zandt is a Licensed Professional Counselor providing online therapy to individuals and couples in Virginia and Washington DC.
+With more than 20 years of expertise and a warm, down-to-earth approach, she helps clients living with life-limiting anxiety, burnout, relationship challenges, and life transitions.
+In a practice that blends research, emerging science, and genuine human connection, clients feel truly heard, understood, and equipped to make meaningful changes.

 Scroll to Top